Fractional-reserve banking: Money multiplier

-The money multiplier is a heuristic used to demonstrate the maximum amount of broad money that could be created by commercial banks for a given fixed amount of base money and reserve ratio.
+The money multiplier is a heuristic traditionally used to demonstrate the maximum amount of broad money that could be created by commercial banks for a given fixed amount of base money and reserve ratio.
 This theoretical maximum is never reached, because some eligible reserves are held as cash outside of banks.
-Rather than holding the quantity of base money fixed, central banks have recently pursued an interest rate target to control bank issuance of credit indirectly so the ceiling implied by the money multiplier does not impose a limit on money creation in practice.
+Rather than holding the quantity of base money fixed, contemporary central banks typically focus on setting and maintaining target interest rates in order to satisfy their monetary policy goals, implying that the theoretical ceiling imposed by the money multiplier does not impose a limit on money creation in practice.

 Formula

 The money multiplier, m, is the inverse of the reserve requirement, R:

+In countries where the central bank does not impose a reserve requirement, such as the United States, Canada and the United Kingdom, the theoretical money multiplier is undefined, having a denominator of zero.

 Money supply

 In countries with fractional-reserve banking, commercial bank money usually forms the majority of the money supply.
 The acceptance and value of commercial bank money is based on the fact that it can be exchanged freely at a commercial bank for central bank money.

 The actual increase in the money supply through this process may be lower, as (at each step) banks may choose to hold reserves in excess of the statutory minimum, borrowers may let some funds sit idle, and some members of the public may choose to hold cash, and there also may be delays or frictions in the lending process.
 Government regulations may also limit the money creation process by preventing banks from giving out loans even when the reserve requirements have been fulfilled.